Bow HuntingLearn More

 Don't Move Firewood

 - If you must buy firewood that is not local, buy only wood in its original wrapper bearing a USDA-approved logo, or buy firewood that has been kiln-dried.
-You can purchase clean firewood at Park District campgrounds and at Lake Isabella Family Fishing Center.
+You can purchase clean firewood at Great Parks campgrounds and at Lake Isabella Family Fishing Center.

 The emerald ash borer (EAB) is a non-native beetle whose preferred host are native ash trees.

 The EAB is a greenish, metallic-colored beetle that is smaller than a penny.
 It is believed that this insect pest was accidentally introduced into Michigan some years ago as a passenger in shipping crates imported from China.